arredondojullianjoseph/Multi-Group-Diffusion-Solver/README.md

 Status: Work in Progress 🚧

 Welcome!
 I'm building this multi-group neutron diffusion solver from scratch in Python, starting with the simplest case: a bare, homogeneous, one-group slab.
-The math is all laid out, and the next step is to turn it into code.
+The mathematical background for this project is in place. **Next up:** is to turn it into code.

 **Scope:** A self-study project to verify the neutron diffusion equation and experiment with numerical methods.